-If you are aged 16 or 17 and you become homeless, you will normally be entitled to accommodation from social services.
-Social services can also provide financial assistance, help with training, education, and support for personal issues.
+If you are 16 or 17 and you become homeless, you are normally entitled to accommodation from the social services department of your local council.
+Social services can also provide financial assistance, help with training and education, and support for personal issues.

-You are entitled to housing and/or financial support from social services if you are under 18 and you:
+You are entitled to help from social services if you are a 'child in need'.
+This can include housing and financial support.

-- are a care leaver and have been in care for 13 weeks or more since the age of 14, at least some of which was while you were aged 16 or 17, or
+- are a care leaver and have been in care for 13 weeks or more since the age of 14, at least some of which was while you were aged 16 or 17

-- have come to the UK from abroad and are not here with a parent or guardian, or
+- have come to the UK from abroad and are not here with a parent or guardian

 Young people with disabilities